ProtonVPN/android-app/openvpn/src/main/cpp/openvpn/doc/man-sections/cipher-negotiation.rst

 OpenVPN 3 clients
 -----------------
 Clients based on the OpenVPN 3.x library (https://github.com/openvpn/openvpn3/) do not have a configurable ``--ncp-ciphers`` or ``--data-ciphers`` option.
+Newer versions by default disable legacy AES-CBC, BF-CBC, and DES-CBC ciphers.
-Instead these clients will announce support for all their supported AEAD ciphers (`AES-256-GCM`, `AES-128-GCM` and in newer versions also `Chacha20-Poly1305`).
+These clients will always announce support for all their supported AEAD ciphers (`AES-256-GCM`, `AES-128-GCM` and in newer versions also `Chacha20-Poly1305`).

 To support OpenVPN 3.x based clients at least one of these ciphers needs to be